 Although acute sinus infections are commonly caused by bacteria, chronic infections (greater than 12 weeks) are often caused by a fungal infection.
 A Mayo Clinic study found that 93% of patients with chronic sinus infections tested positive for fungal overgrowth.
 Further, treatment with antibiotics can exacerbate fungal infections by killing “good” bacteria that is normally responsible for managing fungi overgrowth.

-The resulting chronic sinus infection often leads to additional symptoms of Candida overgrowth elsewhere in the body.
+The resulting chronic sinus infection can often lead to additional symptoms of Candida overgrowth elsewhere in the body.
 Almost all patients with chronic sinusitis suffer from Candida overgrowth.
 Candida can penetrate the gut and spread throughout the body.

 The following circumstances can contribute to the development of Candida overgrowth: